woocommerce/woocommerce/tests/e2e/env/README.md

 ## Configuration

 The `@woocommerce/e2e-environment` package exports configuration objects that can be consumed in JavaScript config files in your project.
-Additionally, it includes a hosting container for running tests and includes instructions for creating your Travis CI setup.
+Additionally, it includes a basic hosting container for running tests and includes instructions for creating your Travis CI setup.

 ### Babel Config